Crosby M. Black: Early life and education

 Black was born in Chester, Pennsylvania to J. Frank and Sue C. (Morton) Black.

 Career

 Black entered into partnership with Morton & Black, a lumber, coal, saw and planing mill business run by his father J. Frank Black, his uncle Henry B. Black and grandfather Crosby P. Morton.
 His uncle Henry B. Black retired and the name of the business was changed to Morton, Black & Son and then again to J. Frank Black & Son.

 In 1891, the business was merged into Chester Lumber & Coal and Black became the treasurer and general manager.
 He was also involved in real estate and insurance.

 Black incorporated the Morton Crosby Company to manufacture foundry and filter supplies.

-He was elected president of the Chester City Council and mayor of Chester from 1896-1899.
+He was elected president of the Chester City Council and mayor of Chester from 1896 to 1899.

 Black was the owner of the Morning Republican newspaper.

 Black was elected to the Pennsylvania House of Representative by special election on February 21, 1905 after Ward R. Bliss died in office.